chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 Alternatively, on the right pane under `Options` click on `Open Scenes Directory`.

-Below you can see the finished product of this guide with a few minor tweaks to the Sky simulation, the addition of fog, lighting intensies and color, and the water.
+Below you can see the finished product of this guide with a few minor tweaks to the Sky simulation, the addition of fog, lighting intensities and color, and the water.

 ![Example first render](../img/getting_started/first_render.png)